microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. In the **Admin \| Services** section, click on the **New Service Endpoint \| Jenkins** option to create a new endpoint.

-1. In the **Add new Jenkins Connection** screen, provide a connection name, Jenkins server URL in the format `http://[server IP address or DNS name]`, Jenkins user name and password.
+1. In the **Add new Jenkins Connection** screen, provide a connection name, Jenkins server URL in the format `http://[server IP address or DNS name]` and Jenkins user name with password.
 Click on the **Verify Connection** button to validate the configuration and then click on the **Ok** button.

    ![Jenkins Endpoint](images/jenkinsendpoint.png)